SapitoSucio/froggo-guides/docs/script_commands.md

 This special label triggers when a player kills a monster without label.

-The variable '`killedrid`' is set to the Class (mob ID) of the monster killed.
+The variable ``killedrid`` is set to the Class (mob ID) of the monster killed.

-The variable '`killedgid`' is set to the ID (unique mob game ID) of the monster killed.
+The variable ``killedgid`` is set to the ID (unique mob game ID) of the monster killed.

 ---------------------------------------

 **OnPCLoadMapEvent**:

-This special label triggers when a player steps in a map marked with the '`loadevent`' mapflag and attaches its RID.
-The fact that this label requires a mapflag for it to work is because, otherwise, it'd be server-wide and trigger every time a player would change maps.
+This special label triggers when a player steps in a map marked with the ``loadevent`` mapflag and attaches its RID.
+The fact that this label requires a mapflag for it to work is because, otherwise, it`d be server-wide and trigger every time a player would change maps.
 Imagine the server load with 1,000 players (oh the pain...)